EMS Academy – Paramedic

 - Classes are held in Healey Hall, 415 N. Washington Ave., on the College’s Scranton campus.

-- To participate, individuals must already be certified as Emergency Medical Technicians.
+- To participate, individuals must already be certified in Pennsylvania as Emergency Medical Technicians.
 At least one year of experience as an EMT is recommended, but not required.

 - Paramedic courses are taught by experienced personnel including doctors, paramedics, and nurses.